stormasm/influx-notes/flux/ir.md

+Here is quote from another paper I was reading...

-You can scan through your source code, parse it into an Abstract Syntax Tree (AST) then generate some abstract language (let’s call this Intermediate Representation) which LLVM can understand, LLVM says “Thanks!
-We’ll take it from here”.
+*You can scan through your source code, parse it into an Abstract Syntax Tree (AST) then generate some abstract language (let’s call this Intermediate Representation) which LLVM can understand, LLVM says “Thanks!
+We’ll take it from here”.*

 In this document: